mac-s-g/redux-docker-boilerplate/README.md

-# React Docker Boilerplate
+# Redux Docker Boilerplate

-This project includes an `init.sh` script that automates creation of a React Component project using docker.
+This project includes an `init.sh` script that automates setup of a Redux application developed with docker.

 When you run the `init.sh` script, you will be prompted for the following items: